camilarutt/flutterStudies/notes/firstNotes.md

 ### Stateless widgets

-- The state can't be changed during runtime of the app
+- The state can't be changed during runtime of the app (example using @override on build method)

 ### Stateful Widgets

-- Mutable state that can be redrawn on the screen multiple times
+- Mutable state that can be redrawn on the screen multiple times (example using @override on createState method)

+## Requirements

+- iOS: Latest Xcode & iOS Simulator (on a Mac)
+- Android: Android Studio (Windows) / SDK / EMULATOR (ADV)
+- Android Studio Plugin (Flutter Plugin)
+- VSCode Extensions (Flutter extension)